TTC guidance for activities under Covid-19 alert level 2

 TTC Overnight trips using huts will not resume during alert level 2.

-Waerenga hut can be booked and used by a single group at a time, with a limit of 10 people.
+Waerenga hut can be booked and used by a single group at a time.
 The leader of this group needs to keep a contact list with name, phone, email, and keep it for a month.
 Same guidance rules as above.

-Lodge trips can run as long as only a single group is booked in the lodge, with a limit of 10 people.
+Lodge trips can run as long as only a single group is booked in the lodge.

 Tararua Lodge will not be open until determined by the Ski and Lodge committee.